wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HAIRIEL ANUAR BIN MOHD ZAHARI/README.md

 ## **Conclusion and Improvement**

 ### **Conclusion**
 The BlazeMeter load test confirmed the excellent stability and performance of the Reqres API.
-With **50 virtual users** and **zero errors**, the system maintained an average response time below **100 ms**, showing outstanding efficiency and responsiveness.
+With 50 virtual users and zero errors, the system maintained an average response time below 100 ms. It is showing outstanding efficiency and responsiveness.

 ### **Recommendations for Improvement**
-1. **Increase Load Scale:** Perform stress testing with 100–200 users to find the performance threshold.
+1. **Increase Load Scale:** Perform stress testing with more users to find the performance threshold.
-2. **Include Multiple Endpoints:** Add POST, PUT, and DELETE requests to simulate diverse traffic.
+2. **Multi-Region Testing:** Execute the same test from other geographic regions to observe latency differences.
 3. **Longer Testing Duration:** Run a soak test (1–2 hours) to detect long-term resource issues.
-4. **Integrate Monitoring Tools:** Use APM tools (e.g., Prometheus, New Relic) for server resource tracking.
+4. **Integrate Monitoring Tools:** Use APM tools for server resource tracking.
-5. **Multi-Region Testing:** Execute the same test from other geographic regions to observe latency differences.

 ---